 Why I Teach Where I Teach: The Opportunity to Make a Difference

 Jessica Beaudoin is a chemistry and physics teacher at University Park Campus School in Massachusetts, which is 82 percent low-income.
 She has been an educator for five years; the last four have been at University Park.
-She writes the ninth entry in this series.

 At University Park Campus School, we are a family.
 We band together and offer support whenever any one of us, teacher or student, is having a hard time.
 Every adult in the building is fully committed to doing whatever it takes to make sure every student who walks through our doors is taught the critical-thinking skills they need to succeed in college.

 Six years ago, we had a student enter our school who was stubborn and hot-headed, and she frequently got into trouble for arguing with teachers.
 But her teachers weren’t deterred.
 They let her know that she was cared about, and they showed her that she was capable of doing the work and excelling in school.
 And slowly we began to notice a change in her behavior.
 She began to participate more in class and show more respect toward her teachers and fellow students.
 Her grades and attitude both improved tremendously, and by the time she was a senior, she had become a leader.
 She mentored younger students who presented the same type of attitude that she displayed when she began at University Park.

 She graduated last June and went on to a four-year college, where she is doing well.
 Students like this are why I teach at University Park.
 I know that there, I am making a difference in my students’ lives.

 If you’re looking for something evidence-backed and a little apart from the ordinary to spark honest, necessary conversations, build urgency, and remind educators why their work is so important, an Ed Trust docudrama may be just the catalyst you’ve been seeking.